Border Collie Health

-RECOMMENDATIONS TO PREVENT ISSUES FROM DRUG SENSITIVITY: For years veterinarians simply avoided using ivermectin in herding breeds, but now there is a DNA test that can specifically identify dogs who are at risk for side effects from certain medications.
-Testing your dog early in life can prevent drug-related toxicity.
+RECOMMENDATIONS TO PREVENT ISSUES FROM DRUG SENSITIVITY: Testing your dog early in life can prevent drug-related toxicity.

 Trapped Neutrophil Syndrome (TNS): This recessive genetic defect in a dog’s ability to produce white blood cells occurs in about 7-8% of border collies worldwide.
 It usually is apparent in puppies although some dogs with mild impairment aren’t diagnosed until later.

 WHERE TO TEST YOUR DOG FOR GENETIC ISSUES

 Vet Schools that Offer Genetic Testing for Border Collies:

 There are also commercial DNA testing facilities that will test for various genes or genetic markers.